Patchyst/PatchyPack/README.md

                         example: --viewall Y
   -v, --version         show program's version number and exit
 ```
 The positional arguments are required.
-The first is the path to the file containing the hash, the second, the wordlist for pathcyhash to check against.
+The first is the path to the file containing the target hash.
+The second positional argument is the wordlist for pathcyhash to check against.
 If no hashing algorithim is specified patchyhash defaults to md5
 Example:
 ```
 patchyhash ~/md5password.txt ~/worlists/rockyou.txt